ibm-cloud-docs/satellite/host-baremetal.md

 # Attaching Bare metal hosts
 {: #host-baremetal}

-You can use a supported bare metal server as a host attached to your {{site.data.keyword.satelliteshort}} location, including.
+You can use a supported bare metal server as a host attached to your {{site.data.keyword.satelliteshort}} location, including {{site.data.keyword.baremetal_long}} for Classic.
 {: shortdesc}

 ## {{site.data.keyword.baremetal_short_sing}} requirements